CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/dp900-01-cosmos-lab.md

 1. In the Data Explorer page, expand the  **SampleDB**  database and the **SampleContainer**, and select  **Items**  to see a list of items in the container.
 The items represent people, each with a unique id, a first name, an age, and other properties.

-2. Select any of the items in the list to see a JSON representation of the item data.
+2. Select any of the items in the list to see a JSON representation of the item data then unselect and procced with next step to create blank item.

 3. At the top of the page, select  **New Item**  to create a new blank item.